Raiyan-sharif/QRCodeMaster/README.md

 ### 3) Verify before sharing

-On the saved preview screen, tap **Verify QR** to test if the generated code is readable.
+On the saved preview screen, tap **Verify QR Code** to test if the generated code is readable.
+Verification uses **Apple Vision** with several passes (orientation, upscaling, high-contrast mono) so styled QRs are more likely to decode in-app than with a single raw bitmap pass.
+Real-world scanners can still differ; Vision is intentionally strict.

 This is useful after applying heavy styling, logos, or decorative backgrounds.

 The customizer also runs a **Readability Advisor** during style changes: contrast, logo coverage, module size, quiet zone, and decorative-shape risk are analyzed so the app can suggest safer settings before export.
+New styles default to **error correction H** for stronger recovery.

 ### 4) Save and share